 The primary objective of our investment activities is to preserve our capital to fund our operations.
-We also seek to maximize income from our investments without assuming significant risk.
-To achieve our objectives, we maintain a portfolio of cash equivalents and investments in a variety of securities of high credit quality.
-As of December 31, 2014, we had cash and cash equivalents of \$191.6 million consisting of cash and money market accounts in highly rated financial institutions in the United States.
+We also seek to realize income from our investments without assuming significant risk.
+To achieve our objectives, we invest our cash allocated to fund our short-term liquidity requirements with prominent financial institutions in bank depository accounts and institutional money market funds.
+We invest the remainder of our cash in corporate debt securities and municipal bonds rated at least A quality or equivalent, U.S. Treasury notes and bonds and U.S. and state government agency-backed securities.
+As of December 31, 2016, we had cash, cash equivalents, restricted cash and investment in marketable securities of \$113.4 million.